Last updated: July 2026 (revision 6)

 The following provisions apply to the AI Medication Check feature.

 4.27 Advisory only.
-The AI Medication Check is an advisory tool intended to help the Practitioner spot potential allergy, interaction, contraindication, pregnancy and bleeding-risk concerns based on a non-identifying summary of the patient's recorded profile.
-It does not replace clinical judgement, the British National Formulary, the Standard Treatment Guidelines or any other professional reference.
+The AI Medication Check is an advisory tool intended to help the Practitioner spot potential allergy, interaction, contraindication, pregnancy and bleeding-risk concerns based on a non-identifying summary of the patient's recorded profile and, where available, NAPPI active-ingredient descriptions already attached to the script entry.
+It may also surface advisory drug-schedule or scheme-exclusion context.
+It does not replace clinical judgement, the British National Formulary, the Standard Treatment Guidelines, SAHPRA / Medicines Act schedule rules, medical-aid formularies or any other professional reference.

 4.28 Coverage and accuracy.
-The AI Medication Check may not detect every relevant interaction or contraindication, and may produce false positives.
+The AI Medication Check may not detect every relevant interaction, contraindication, schedule issue or scheme exclusion, and may produce false positives.
+Scheme-exclusion and schedule badges are not a guarantee of cover, non-cover or legal compliance.
 The Practitioner is solely responsible for prescribing decisions and must independently verify any flag.

 4.29 No liability.
 Baselayer.med accepts no responsibility or liability for any clinical outcome arising from reliance, or failure to rely, on AI Medication Check output.